keras-team/autokeras/mkdocs/docs/index.md

 <a href="https://gitter.im/autokeras/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge"><img src="https://badges.gitter.im/autokeras/Lobby.svg" alt="Join the chat at https://gitter.im/autokeras/Lobby" style="width: 92px"></a>

+You can follow us on Twitter.
+We will constantly post our new features and releases.
+Moreover, we will post new feature request for the developers from the open-source community to contribute code and documentation.

+<a href="https://twitter.com/autokeras?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @autokeras</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Citing this work

 If you use Auto-Keras in a scientific publication, you are highly encouraged (though not required) to cite the following paper: